ai-devnet/Postman-for-Cisco-SD-WAN/README.md

 # Setup

-If you don't have Postman already installed you can download it from [here](https://getpostman.com).
-Once you install it you can follow the steps below to import the collection and environment:
+If you don't have Postman already installed, you can download it from [here](https://getpostman.com).
+Once you install it, you can follow the steps below to import the collection and environment:

 ![](https://github.com/ai-devnet/Postman-for-Cisco-SD-WAN/blob/master/postman.png)